 Tenet B is also relatively self-explanatory.
 Social media is here to stay; it’s where the vast majority of Internet marketing happens, and how most businesses retain their following or list of what Seth Godin refers to as “tribe members”, that continually buy from you, or vote for you.
 Your active social media following is your public support, is your core fan base and/or readership, your first line of consumers.
 This means that every single post that your copywriting/Internet marketing team makes must be on point and congruent with the branding strategy of your business.
 If who you’ve got providing your copywriting solution is posting things that are detrimental to the reputation of your business…drop’m.

 Tenet C is just a matter of mature and quality sportsmanship and professionalism.
 Though the client is not always right (which is why they’d be seeking the support of professionals to begin with), that in no means grants the copywriter or the copywriting team room to place all of the blame for a failure or sub-par performance on you, the client.
-If you observe how I wrote above about the client that wanted us to do the e-mail campaign, note that even though we believe she was incorrect in her philosophical approach for marketing to her target audience, see how I didn’t vilify her; I stated how we believed she was incorrect in her logic, but also revealed with level and rational honesty what we did wrong as well, which is what led to us only getting a return rating of a 4.1 out of 5 for that particular job, along with an explanation of what we learned from the experience and what changes we made to our policy to make sure that such a mistake is never made again.
+If you observe how I wrote above about the client that wanted me to do the e-mail campaign, note that even though I believe she was incorrect in her philosophical approach for marketing to her target audience, see how I didn’t vilify her; I stated how I believed she was incorrect in her logic, but also revealed with level and rational honesty what I did wrong as well, which is what led to me only getting a return rating of a 4.1 out of 5 for that particular job, along with an explanation of what I learned from the experience and what changes I made to my policy to make sure that such a mistake is never made again.

 When having hired a copywriter, if they narcissistically put all of the blame on you—get rid of them, you can do better.